chenx26/glmnetRcpp/README.md

 install_github("chenx26/glmnetRcpp")

-# Examples
+# Vignette
-See the example file in the tests folder.
+See the Vignette folder for timings and accuracy